StefanoND/stvim/README.md

 ## Telescope-fzf

-### For telescope it's easier, just copy paste all the lines below in your terminal.
+### For telescope it's easier, just copy paste all the lines below in your terminal

         cd ~\AppData\Local\nvim-data\lazy\telescope-fzf-native.nvim
         make clean